Learn About GDPR and Website Compliance

 Are you collecting too much information?

 GDPR introduces the concept of data minimization, which mandates you to only collect as much data as is required to successfully accomplish a given task.
 So, while it may be easy to add an extra field to collect information about phone number, gender, and location, you have to evaluate whether you need it to process the request.
-Additionally, data collected for one purpose cannot be repurposed without further consent.
+Additionally, data collected for one purpose cannot be repurposed without further user consent.